10 ways to maximise your mortgage chances

-It’s a form of equity release that allows you to ‘take out’ some of the wealth that has built up in your property so that you can use it now.
+Home reversion is a form of equity release that allows you to access some of the value that has built up in your property.

-Under the terms of a home reversion plan, you should be allowed to remain at your property for as long as you live or until you move out (for example, to go into long-term care).
+Under the terms of a home reversion plan, you will be allowed to remain at your property for as long as you live or until you move out, for example to go into long-term care.

-Because you will retain use of your home even after you’ve sold it, your home reversion plan provider will usually pay you only 30 - 60% of the full market value of your home.
+Because you will retain use of your home, your home reversion plan provider will usually pay you only 30% - 60% of the full market value of your home.

 How much you get will depend on how old you are, and how long your home reversion plan provider expects you to live or remain at the property.